 We have been present offshore Newfoundland and Labrador since 1996, when Norsk Hydro first acquired assets.
 Through our operating and partner fields, we are making significant investments in Canada’s offshore industry.
 Our ambition is to become an operator offshore East Coast Canada.

-In 2015, we strengthened our long-term position in the Canadian offshore by acquiring six exploration licenses in the Flemish Pass Basin, and two licenses offshore Nova Scotia where we will apply the exploration knowledge and experience we have gained globally and in the North Atlantic specifically.
-We are planning to conduct a seismic survey offshore Nova Scotia in the Summer of 2018 or 2019 and will use the seismic data to gain further insight into our newly acquired licenses.
-We also conducted similar surveys offshore Newfoundland in 2008, 2011, 2012, and 2014.
+We have strengthened our long-term position in the Canadian offshore by acquiring exploration licenses in the Flemish Pass Basin in 2015 and the Jeanne d’Arc Basin in 2018, where we will apply the exploration knowledge and experience we have gained globally and in the North Atlantic specifically.

-The growth of Equinor’s portfolio offshore Newfoundland and new entry offshore Nova Scotia strengthens the company’s long-term position in the Canadian offshore.
+The growth of our portfolio offshore Newfoundland supports the company’s long-term position in the Canadian offshore.

 Offshore Newfoundland is known to have a harsh environment for petroleum operations, with seasonal icebergs, wind and waves as well as deep water depths.
-With our vast experience as an operator in the Norwegian Continental Shelf and as a partner in established developments offshore Newfoundland, Equinor is well-equipped to deal with these challenges.
+With our vast experience as an operator in the Norwegian Continental Shelf and as a partner in established developments offshore Newfoundland, we are well-equipped to deal with these challenges.

 The continued appraisal and maturation of our Bay du Nord discovery highlights the progress we are making in potential field development.